barbara73/rdf_sphn/README.md

 | 1                 | case ID                   | 123          |
 | 1                 | PID                       | 1234         |

 > IMPORTANT: `subj` is unique!!
 The triple is explicitely called subj, pred and obj.
-Don't giv

-For those who have no access to this `Atelier_PSSS`, I make two examples:
+Two examples:

 Your flat table looks like this: